|

 Powers of Mayor and

-purchase and hold real and personal estate, not exceeding $30,000; power to
+real and personal estate, not exceeding $30,000; power to raise necessary

-raise necessary sums of money for town by taxes levied on real and personal
+sums of money for town by taxes levied on real and personal estate; power to

-estate; power to establish and regulate patrols within corporate limits; open
+establish and regulate patrols within corporate limits; open and repair

-and repair necessary streets; order owner or agents to make necessary improvements
+necessary streets; order owner or agents to make necessary improvements and

 In absence of named officer, Mayor has the power to be Justice of Peace.